 Think Like A Puppy for Puppy Proofing

 Anything that moves, looks fun or interesting, or dangerous will attract your furry delinquent.
 Get a puppy-eye-view of your home by crawling around on all fours to channel your “inner puppy” –it’s okay, you don’t have to wag or bark, just find and address the dangers.
 Remember, some pups aren’t really grown up mature dogs until 18 months, and even adult dogs can get into trouble.
 Here are some of the most common trouble spots.

 5 POPULAR PUPPY PROOFING TARGETS

-- Kitchen and bathroom cabinets often house cleaning supplies that can be poisonous if swallowed.
+- Kitchen and bathroom cabinets often house poisonous cleaning supplies.
 When cabinets are within puppy reach, be sure the baby can’t paw them open.
 Child-proof latches are a good idea.
 Find out why your pup likes to follow you to the bathroom here.

 - Toilet paper is a popular puppy toy.
 Drinking out of the toilet is another nasty habit that could be dangerous if a small pup falls in and drowns or ingests chemical cleaners.
 The easy fix is—shut the bathroom door, and/or always put the lid down.